jeroen66124/Brainkit/README.md

   <h1 align="center">Brainkit</h1>

   <p align="center">
-    Customizable Toolkit which gives you descriptions and example commands for a specified tool!
-    <br />(Basically a glorified cheat sheet)
+    Tool which can be used for pretty much anything, a real-time <br />glorified cheat sheet with preview functions for the command line!
     <br /><br />
     <a href="https://github.com/aohpwsfi/Brainkit/blob/main/brainkit.py"><strong>Explore the toolkit »</strong></a>
     <br />